ansys/grantami-bomanalytics/doc/source/user_guide/introduction.rst

    performance of products, assemblies, materials, manufacturing processes and transport stages.

-In both cases, this package makes the underlying REST APIs easier to use by providing idiomatic Python interfaces and example scripts.
+In both cases, the ``grantami-bomanalytics`` package makes the underlying REST APIs easier to use by providing idiomatic Python interfaces and example scripts.

-This package also provides a sub-package to help constructing Granta XML BoMs.
+This package also provides a subpackage to help construct Granta XML BoMs.